 a) Acute heart failure

-- Shows signs and symptoms of abnormal heart
+- This heart failure shows signs and symptoms of abnormal heart functions.

 - Symptoms seem severe initially.